Area360 logo

 Median sale price and percentiles per property type (last year)

-Median sale price, sales count, and percentile information for each property type in Morton, Blyton & Scotter over the last year.
+Median sale price, median price per square metre, sales count, and percentile information for each property type in Morton, Blyton & Scotter over the last year.

 10 years median price trend in Morton, Blyton & Scotter